olincollege/word-game/README.md

 You can clone the repo or download the four files:word_game.py, word_controller.py, and word_view, main.py.
 Run main.py to try the program!

+Please visit our website: olincollege.github.io/word-game/ for more information.

 ## Requirements
 This game is built using the pygame library.